Congressman Accused Of Harassment Defends Himself, Says He Saw Aide As A 'Soul Mate'

 In an interview with WHYY's Dave Davies, Meehan insisted that he "never touched her" beyond hugging and "I never expressed any interest in doing so.
 I never asked for any kind of a relationship."

-"I've been up front that while we worked together, that there was a growing affection, that I wanted to make sure....that I would never cross that line," Meehan said.
-However, he admitted that "it was something that from time to time I struggled with."
+"I've been up front that while we worked together, that there was a growing affection, that I wanted to make sure. ... that I would never cross that line," Meehan said.
+However, he admitted that "it was something that, from time to time, I struggled with."

+Meehan told The New York Times that he felt as though the young woman had "specifically invited" their communications and relationship.

-As for calling the woman a "soul mate," Meehan explained to WHYY that phrase simply "related to the kind of kindred spirit that was going through these experiences that we shared together," noting that the woman was a kind of gatekeeper for who he would see during the day and the first person he'd see when he got to Washington, D.C., and the last person he'd see before he departed for home.
+As for calling the woman a "soul mate," Meehan explained to WHYY that phrase simply "related to the kind of kindred spirit that was going through these experiences that we shared together," noting that the woman was a kind of gatekeeper for whom he would see during the day and the first person he would see when he got to Washington, D.C., and the last person he would see before he departed for home.
 They shared "a lot of humor," he said, and she showed "grace under pressure."

 Still, he admitted to the Inquirer that when she started dating another man seriously, he acted "selfishly."
-Meehan said that if he was acting "rough" in his office or lashed out at all, it was driven by stress he was experiencing over intense votes last year, including GOP efforts to repeal and replace the Affordable Care Act.
+Meehan said that if he was acting "rough" in his office or lashed out at all, it was driven by stress he was experiencing over intense votes last year, including GOP efforts to repeal and replace the Affordable Care Act, also known as Obamacare.

-The congressman invited his aide out for ice cream, where he planned to tell her about his feelings.
+The congressman invited his aide out for ice cream, at which time he planned to tell her about his feelings.

 "I started to talk to her about my reaction to (her new relationship) and you know, selfishly I was thinking about what this was going to mean to me," Meehan told the Inquirer, "that she was leaving and that this was going to change the dynamic which was very special in my office and also somebody that I was emotionally close to by virtue of the time that we spent together in seven years."

-They shared a hug that was "maybe longer that night than needed to be" — and then Meehan felt it was alright to write her a two-page heartfelt note about how deeply he cared for her.
+They shared a hug that was "maybe longer that night than needed to be" — and then Meehan felt it was all right to write her a two-page heartfelt note about how deeply he cared for her.

 Meehan provided a copy of that letter to WHYY, along with text messages from the woman showing she was excited to go get ice cream and that she simply wanted to "be the touchstone you need down here," with a winky face emoji.